What that actually means in practice

 - Build a durable knowledge graph around the company

-At Nyman Media, we treat this as an operating-system problem, not a blog calendar problem.
-A senior fractional CMO looks across positioning, product marketing, demand generation, PR, analyst relations, website architecture, and sales enablement to make sure the market — and the machines reading the market — get the same answer.
+This is a cross-functional problem rather than a blog calendar.
+A fractional CMO looks across positioning, product marketing, demand generation, PR, analyst relations, website architecture, and sales enablement so the market, and the machines reading the market, get the same answer.

 -

-Entity audit: Confirm that company, product, category, executives, locations, and core offerings are consistently described across the website, profiles, directories, review sites, podcasts, partner pages, and press mentions.
+Entity audit: Confirm that company, product, category, executives, locations, and core offerings are described the same way across the website, profiles, directories, review sites, podcasts, partner pages, and press mentions.

 -